Cyberhost-itservice/WOrdpressapachesql/README.md

-for Test not for production
+This is all here for Test and not for production !

 I#m a Linux Systemadmninistrator from Munich.
 Web: www.caberhost-itservice.com